maikbasso/python-video-slicer/README.md

 # python-video-slicer
-Save video frames to JPEG images using Python
+Save video frames to JPEG images using Python and OpenCV